AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When an admin user attempts to view projects, tasks, or issues under [!UICONTROL Project Preferences] in the [!UICONTROL Setup] area, the page does not load and the user sees the following error:

-"Cannot load page content.
-Please try refreshing the page."
+"[!UICONTROL Cannot load page content.
+Please try refreshing the page.]"

 +++

 +++**Maintenance Update on February 3, 2022**

-**BizContext error when logging in**
+**[!UICONTROL BizContext] error when logging in**

 *Login*

 When a user is attempting to log in to [!DNL Workfront], the login is unsuccessful, and the following message displays:

-"Let's try that again.
-Database error: BizContext commit failed!"
+"[!UICONTROL Let's try that again.
+Database error: BizContext commit failed!]"

 This has been reported in the Preview environment.